 We operate in two segments: the Pulp and Papermaking Equipment and Systems (Papermaking Equipment) segment and the Composite and Fiber-based Products segment.
 Through our Papermaking Equipment segment, we develop, manufacture, and market a range of equipment and products for the domestic and international papermaking and paper recycling industries.
-We have a large, stable customer base that includes most of the world's major paper manufacturers.
-As a result, we have one of the largest installed bases of equipment in the pulp and paper industry, which provides us with a high-margin spare parts and consumables business that we believe is less susceptible to the cyclical trends in the paper industry.
+We have a large, stable customer base that includes most of the world's major paper manufacturers and, as a result, we have one of the largest installed bases of equipment in the pulp and paper industry.
+Our installed base provides us with a spare parts and consumables business that yields higher margins than our capital equipment business, and which we believe is less susceptible to the cyclical trends in the paper industry.